 Plant them in a pot with well-drained soil.
 Asters prefer cooler climates, particularly cool night temperatures, with cool, damp summers.
 Choose a place that has full to partial light.
 The soil should be damp, but well-drained and loamy.
 Prior to planting, blend compost into the soil.
 If you feed them with compost and add general fertilizer once a month.
 Asters will flood with healthy and colorful blooms.
 When it comes to keeping the weeds down, mulch is an excellent choice.
 Water whenever the top soil starts to dry.

-Best Winter flowering plants in India list is not over yet, there are many other flower plants which you can grow in winters.
+The best Winter flowering plants in India list is not over yet, there are many other flower plants that you can grow in winter.